Canon 760D vs G1X Mark II

-The Canon EOS 760D (called Canon T6s in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in February 2015 and February 2014.
+The Canon EOS 760D (called Canon T6s in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in February 2015 and February 2014.
 The 760D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (760D) and an 1.5-inch (G1X Mark II) sensor.
-The 760D has a resolution of 24 megapixel, whereas the G1X Mark II provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 760D has a resolution of 24 megapixels, whereas the G1X Mark II provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 760D and the Canon G1 X Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 760D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (36 percent) than the Canon 760D.
 In this context, it is worth noting that neither the 760D nor the G1X Mark II are weather-sealed.